 For all of the blended learning Executive LLM courses, students must complete a two-week intensive residential session.
 During this time, students interact with fellow classmates and professors in a classroom environment, building upon what they have already studied in the online pre-residential portion of the course.
 On average, students choose to maximize their time in residency by completing two courses and one colloquium per session.
-Students have the option to complete their residential sessions in either Boston or Budapest.
+Students have the option to complete their residential sessions in either Boston or Salzburg, with residential sessions typically offered in June and August.

-Executive LLM students attend classes on campus at Boston University in Boston or on campus at Eötvos Lorand University’s Faculty of Law (ELTE) in Budapest, Hungary.
+Executive LLM students attend classes on campus at Boston University in Boston or in Salzburg, Austria.
 Outside of the classroom, students have the opportunity to enjoy everything these two cities have to offer.

 Boston is often described as a blend of old and new.
 Historic treasures intermingled with contemporary skyscrapers are evidence of the city’s thriving business and financial community and its leading role in research and technology.
 Boston has a variety of diverse and interesting neighborhoods easily accessible from campus.

-Budapest has often been cited as one of the most beautiful cities in Europe.
-As the capital of Hungary, Budapest is rich in history and offers visitors a variety of museums, parks, spas, and a vibrant night life.
-In addition, students who attend Budapest sessions will also have the opportunity to expand their global network by learning and interacting with law students from ELTE and Lazarski University’s Faculty of Law in Warsaw, Poland, the country’s first private law school.
+Salburg has often been cited as one of the most beautiful cities in Europe.
+The birthplace of Mozart, Salzburg is rich in history and offers visitors a variety of museums, parks and restaurants, and hosts numerous festivals throughout the summer.
+In addition, students who attend Salzburg sessions will also have the opportunity to expand their global network by learning and interacting with law students from Lazarski University’s Faculty of Law in Warsaw, Poland, the country’s first private law school.

 Current Issues in Business Law Colloquium